phuonguyen11/EMS-98/README.md

-# Education Management - Web App UI Setup
+# Education Management System (EMS)

-This repository contains the files necessary to set up the user interface (UI) for the app.
+This repository contains the files necessary to set up for the app.

 ## Setup Instructions